computernewb/collab-vm-server-1.2/BUILDING.md

 **TODO**: we might vendor libvncserver and pin it ourselves? idk.

+EASTL is provided as a vendor dependency, as part of the plugin API module.

 ### CMake

 These example directions are for Linux, but they should work basically everywhere CMake is.